GodotSteam/GodotSteam-Docs/docs/classes/user_stats.md

 		Returns true upon success if the specific achievement API name exists in the App Admin on the Steamworks website and changes are published; otherwise, false.

 	!!! info "Notes"
-		If using earlier than SDK 1.60, you must have called [requestCurrentStats](#requestcurrentstats) and it needs to return successfully via its callback prior to calling this!
+		If using earlier than SDK 1.60 (GodotSteam 3.26 / 4.9), you must have called [requestCurrentStats](#requestcurrentstats) and it needs to return successfully via its callback prior to calling this!

     ---
     [:fontawesome-brands-steam: Read more in the official Steamworks SDK documentation](https://partner.steamgames.com/doc/api/ISteamUserStats#ClearAchievement){ .md-button .md-button--doc_classes target="_blank" }